Achievements

 Swadeshi Microprocessor Challenge 2020

-For this nationally-contested hardware challenge hosted by the Ministry of Electronics & Information Technology, Government of India, our team consisting of Atulya Mahesh, Kumar Alabhya, Sahith S R, Abhijit Gupta & myself (team leader) and mentored by Dr. Ramesh Kini reached the Semi-Final stage.
-We were among the 100 teams throughout the nation to do so.
-Aimed at promoting startups, the finalists of this challenge will get the chance to be a government-funded startup.
+Hosted by the Ministry of Electronics & Information Technology, Government of India, our team consisting of myself (team leader), Atulya Mahesh, Kumar Alabhya, Sahith S R & Abhijit Gupta reached the Semi-Final stage of this national-level hackathon.

 Finalist